-Reference: Derived from [21], Activity 090203, Section 8, Table 2, and [20], Section 4.22, Table 9.
+Reference: Emission factor derived from [26], Activity 090203, Section 8, Table 2, and [25], Section 4.22, Table 9.

 If a flare gas recovery system is installed it can be considered to be an emissions control device.
 The equation in Section 6.1 can be used (with EFF = flare gas recovery system efficiency) to adjust the emissions estimate obtained from the algorithm above.